Runa457/chocolate_hunter_runa/README.md

   She can fight with two types of attack.\
   Melee type attack is physical element attack.
 It costs nothing, but weak.

-  She can use various magic to strengthen self or attack enemies.
+  She can use various magic to strengthen herself or attack the enemies.\
-  Magic type attack is powerful, but it costs mana.
-It can target single or multiple enemy.
+  Most magic consumes mana.\
+  She learns one spell at each level.

-  When battle is over, chocolates and experiences are gained.
+  When battle is over, chocolates and experiences are gained.\
   The multiplier of the chocolates you get will decrease after every battle sequence.

   When the boss of stratum is defeated, game will proceed to next stratum, and multiplier is recovered.